tpm-rs/governance/org-docs/CHARTER.md

 ## 3. Roles.

-This Organization may include the following roles.
+This Project may include the following roles.
 Additional roles may be adopted and documented by individual Repos as described in Repo Governance below.

 **1.1.
-Steering Committee Members** The Steering Committee Members are responsible for all technical oversight, Repo approval and oversight, policy oversight, and trademark management for the Organization.
+Steering Committee Members** The Steering Committee Members are responsible for all technical oversight, Repo approval and oversight, policy oversight, and trademark management for the Project.

 **1.2.
 Maintainers**.
 Maintainers are responsible for organizing activities around developing, maintaining, and updating individual Repos.
 Maintainers